google/zetasql/docs/aggregate_functions.md

 **Description**

-Concatenates elements from `expression` of type
-ARRAY, returning a single
+Concatenates elements from `expression` of type `ARRAY`, returning a single array as a result.

-ARRAY as a result.
-This function ignores NULL input arrays, but respects the NULL elements in non-NULL input arrays.
+This function ignores `NULL` input arrays, but respects the `NULL` elements in non-`NULL` input arrays.
+Returns `NULL` if there are zero input rows or `expression` evaluates to `NULL` for all rows.

 To learn more about the optional arguments in this function and how to use them, see [Aggregate function calls][aggregate-function-calls].